 This membrane based purification technology is typically installed under the kitchen sink, feeding a separate faucet or installed in the basement below running a line up to the faucet.
 We can also run lines to feed ice makers or refrigerator dispensers.
 This will remove up to 99% of PFAS in the water.
 See http://reverse-osmosis-ro-water-purification.

 Ion Exchange (Anion Resin)

 This is a chemical-physical process that selectively removes contaminants from solution by effectively swapping out ions of similar electrical charges.
-In this way, Ion Exchange targets specific substances for removal based on their ionic charges, while leaving desirable or innocuous minerals in solution.
-Can be a trickier solution, depending on what other ions are in the water and one we do not typically recommend.
+Ion Exchange targets specific substances for removal based on their ionic charges, while leaving innocuous minerals in solution.
+A trickier solution, depending on what other ions are in the water and one we do not typically recommend.